 Directions:

-- Cook the rice noodles according to package instructions; drain and rinse under cold water.
+- Cook noodles per package ; drain and rinse with cold water .

 3.4.
 Pad See Ew (Thai Soy Sauce Noodles)